segmentio/segment-docs/src/guides/how-to-guides/dynamic-coupon-program.md

 Save the changes and then enable the campaign!

-Then, make sure that your e-commerce backend is setup properly to handle the coupons.
+Then, make sure that your e-commerce backend is set up properly to handle the coupons.
 If it's available in your system, create a coupon that only works for a specific set of customers.

 ## Measure performance